vladdou/ms4-of-stories-shop/README.md

     This page is only available for the superuser.
 It contains a form to add new products to the database.

 - **Edit product**
     This page is only available for the superuser.
 It contains a form to edit Category, Sku, Name, Description, Price, Rating and Image.
-The form is prefilled with the information earlier provided.The 'update product' button then add the products new information to the database.
+The form is prefilled with the information earlier provided.
+The 'update product' button then add the products new information to the database.
 The 'cancel' button leads back to the all products page.

 - **Delete product**
     This page is only available for the superuser and is triggered when the Delete button on the product page is clicked.
 It contains a confirmation text with the name of the actual product being deleted along with two buttons, one that cancels the action and one that deletes the product from the database.